rcottin/GES_climat/lectures_climat.md

 **M. Parlasca and M. Qaim : Meat Consumption and Sustainability. *Annu.
 Rev. Resour.
 Econ.* 2022.
 14:6.1–6.25** [(pdf)](https://www.annualreviews.org/doi/pdf/10.1146/annurev-resource-111820-032340)

 > *Abstract:* Meat has become a controversial topic in public debates, as it involves multiple sustainability dimensions.
-Here, we review global meat consumption trends and the various sustainability dimensions involved, including economic, social, environmental, health, and animal welfare issues.
+Here, we review global meat consumption trends and the various sustainability dimensions involved, including economic, social, environmental, health, and animal welfare issues.
 Meat has much larger environmental and climate footprints than plant-based foods and can also be associated with negative health effects.
-Technological options can help to increase the sustainability of meat production, but changes in consumption are required as well.
+Technological options can help to increase the sustainability of meat production, but changes in consumption are required as well.
 At least in high-income countries, where people consume a lot of meat on average, notable reductions will be important.
 However, vegetarian lifestyles for all would not necessarily be the best option.
 Especially in low-income countries, nutritious plant-based foods are not available or affordable year-round.
 Also, livestock production is an important source of income for many poor households.
 More research is needed on how to promote technological and behavioral changes while managing sustainability trade-offs.

 article détaillant les différents trade-offs dans la réduction de la consommation de viande: compétition entre food & feed,